MCmoderSD/YEPPBot/README.md

 <hr>

 You can use this project as a template to create your own bot or to host your own instance of it. <br>
-Setting up the bot is relatively straightforward: you just need to create the configuration files and input the required API keys. <br>
+Setting up the bot is relatively straightforward: you need to create the configuration files and input the required API keys. <br>

 However, it is necessary to create a [Twitch application](https://dev.twitch.tv/console) and provide access to a MySQL database. <br>
 For ChatGPT features, as well as certain other features, you need to provide their respective API keys for them to function properly. <br>